Tesla's value has slumped by one-third as problems mount for Musk.

 Until recently, Tesla was buoyed by the sort of stock valuation normally reserved for tech companies like Google and Apple, but investors “were banking on increased earnings…once they got their manufacturing system fixed.
 It was going to be a no-brainer.”

-Making matters worse, current and former employees recently revealed that what Musk last year called “production hell” at the Tesla plant in Fremont, California has been made worse by serious quality problems with many of the parts and components needed for the Model 3.
+Additionally, reports began to surface from current and former employees who said that what Musk last year called “production hell” at the Tesla plant in Fremont, California has been made worse by serious quality problems with many of the parts and components needed for the Model 3.

 Related